DEI is more than a buzzword — it’s a mindset.

 Recognizing and embracing our differences can only help make the world a better place.

-11 Ways to Make Your Content More Inclusive
+11 DEI Guidelines to Make Your Content Inclusive

-I mentioned earlier that, like many aspects of what we do, DEI in marketing is asymptotic — that is, no matter how good you are at it, there’s no such thing as reaching perfection.
+I mentioned earlier that, like many aspects of our work, DEI in marketing is asymptotic.
+No matter how good you are at it, there’s no such thing as reaching perfection—but you can always optimize your content.

 But there are countless ways to strive to be better.
 Here are just a few fundamentals.